Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the verb (List), resource (SSH private keys in ~/.ssh/), and specific attributes (type, fingerprint, loaded status).
-It distinguishes from siblings like ssh_key_load and ssh_agent_ensure.
+The description clearly states the tool lists SSH private keys in a specific directory (~/.ssh/) and specifies the output fields (type, fingerprint, loaded status).
+It effectively distinguishes from sibling tools like ssh_key_load.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.